fraunhoferfokus/acsl-by-example/README.md

 ## Travis CI

-Travis CI added to demonstrate what steps required to set up the toolchain.
+We have added Travis CI to demonstrate what steps are required to set up the toolchain.
 Travis performs the tests and replays the proofs with reduced timeouts.
-That means the results in Travis are downgraded comparing to that we state in the tutorial and the Results folder.
-Verification results also could be different on your machine either because of the hardware.
+That means the results in Travis are possibly downgraded comparing to that we state in the tutorial and the `Results` folder.
+Verification results are also could be different on your machine either because of the hardware.
 Please look at [StandardAlgorithms/README.txt](StandardAlgorithms/README.txt) for additional settings.